Stromanthe Triostar (Stromanthe sanguinea) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Stromanthe triostar thoroughly and allow the top 1-2 in. soil to dry out between waterings to keep the soil moist at all times during the growing season.
+Water Stromanthe triostar thoroughly and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times during the growing season.

 Decrease watering in the cold season as growth is minimal at this time to maintain the soil slightly but do not let the soil dry out completely.